 The material directly under your foot is where you really feel the comfort.
 Memory foam is a popular choice because it contours to the unique shape of your foot, providing personalized cushioning that absorbs shock with every step.
 This is a hallmark of Aetrex slippers, which feature memory foam to complement their signature arch support.
 This combination helps to relieve pressure points.
 Other materials, like honeycomb waffle-weave cotton, offer a different experience—they provide thick cushioning that feels light and airy.
 While plush, they may not offer the same level of personalized contouring.
 For those needing targeted relief, the superior cushioning found in Aetrex orthotics is often integrated right into their slippers.

-How to Find Your Perfect Slipper Size
+How to Find Your Perfect Slipper Fit

 Finding the right size is about more than just comfort—it’s about making sure the built-in support features line up perfectly with your foot's anatomy.
 A slipper that’s too big or too small can’t deliver the full benefits of its design, which can leave your feet feeling unsupported.
 Think of it like a custom-fit glove; the closer the match, the better it works.
 Taking a few minutes to confirm your size ensures you get the relief and comfort you’re looking for.

-Measure Your Feet at Home
+How to Measure Your Feet Correctly

 Your shoe size can change over time due to factors like age, pregnancy, or changes in activity level.
 That's why it's a great idea to measure your feet before buying a new pair of slippers.
 Simply place a piece of paper on the floor, trace your foot, and then measure the length from your heel to the tip of your longest toe.
 For the most accurate fit, it's best to measure at the end of the day when your feet are slightly swollen.
 Aetrex prioritizes a precise, ergonomic fit, which is why they developed advanced foot scanners to get a detailed analysis of your unique foot profile.